How likely are you to get pregnant if your last intercourse was 3, 4 or even 5 days before ovulation?

 For all age groups, intercourse two days before ovulation gave the highest success rates.
 But among those who had intercourse on that specific day, women aged 19-26 were almost twice as likely to conceive as women aged 35-39.

-In conclusion: If your last intercourse in this cycle was 3, 4 or 5 days before ovulation, don’t give up hope quite yet – but don’t get your hopes up too much either.
+If your last intercourse in this cycle was 3, 4 or 5 days before ovulation, don’t give up hope quite yet – but don’t get your hopes up too much either.
 Pregnancy is possible, but not likely.
 And in future cycles, having intercourse closer to ovulation will greatly increase your chances of getting pregnant.